The Centre for Global Finance PhD Scholarship - OPEN

-- The ESRC research project on ‘Inclusive Finance’, see DFID-ESRC Growth Research programme (DEGRP);
+- The DFID-ESRC research project on ‘Inclusive Finance’, see Inclusive Finance: Delivering Inclusive Financial Development and Growth;

-- Research supported by the AXA Research Fund, see Global Finance: avoiding risks by updating our understanding of today’s mega trends.
+- Research supported by the AXA Research Fund, see AXA Chair in Global Finance.

-- The ESRC – NSFC project on “Research on China's Financial System towards Sustainable Growth: The Role of Innovation, Diversity and Financial Regulation”; see The Research Council UK.
+- The ESRC – NSFC project on “Research on China's Financial System towards Sustainable Growth: The Role of Innovation, Diversity and Financial Regulation”; see Financial Systems in China.

 As an integral element of this growth, the CGF and the SFM seek to attract additional talent, via a highly promising PhD student.

 The scholarship is for a Home/EU applicant and is valued at £20,897 in total.
 Fees will be deducted from this amount and the remainder will be used toward maintenance.
 Subject to satisfactory progress, the scholarship may be renewed for the normal duration of a full-time student’s registration.
 The normal duration of a full-time student’s registration for a research degree is three years.
 The award is therefore renewable for up to a further two years.

 - The full-time MPhil/PHD Finance and Management - April 2019 entry only, whose thesis topic focuses on the research programme of the CGF.

 - Applicants must possess a first class or a good upper second class undergraduate degree (or its equivalent in the case of non-UK candidates) plus a good merit or distinction (or equivalent) at a Masters level.